CulDeVu/culdevu.github.io/thought/2025-08-05-death-clock.md

 Also notice that I was powering the whole thing via the power pins on the arduino.
 After a while I started wondering how that worked.
 I've been slowly working through a link(https://www.youtube.com/playlist?list=PLUl4u3cNGP62UTc77mJoubhDELSC8lfR0)[lecture series on power electronics], and I wanted to see some of that magic in action.

 It turns out that the magic was actually one single linear regular on the verge of melting.
-So I stopped that.
+Sigh.

 img(jumpers.jpg)[The two sections, and a middle control section, mounted on a backboard.]